otoyo/astro-notion-blog/README.md

 <img src="https://user-images.githubusercontent.com/1063435/213967200-6d497b44-f26f-4ad7-8cf9-1780cf5cd2e0.png" width="600">

-11. Click the "Save and Deploy" button, then your Notion Blog will be published after deploy
+11. After clicking the 'Save and Deploy' button, your Notion Blog will be published once the deployment process is complete.

-Note that astro-notion-blog requires a deploy every time if you publish a new post or updates.
-Deploy manually from the Cloudflare Pages dashboard or use a scheduled deploy using CI like GitHub Actions.
+Please note that the astro-notion-blog requires manual deployment every time you publish a new post or make updates.
+You can deploy manually from the Cloudflare Pages dashboard or set up a scheduled deploy using CI tools such as GitHub Actions.

 ## How to customize